Jbleezy/BO2-Reimagined/README.md

 ### Paralyzer
 * Kills on any round
-* Decreased max player fly height
+* Decreased player fly height
 * Added heat percentage on HUD

 ### Blundergat